-The criminal complaint says Fogel had $2,500,000 in an offshore account at an Israeli bank.
+The criminal complaint says Fogel had $2,500,000 in an offshore account at Bank Leumi, an Israeli bank.
 The account was located in Luxembourg.
-Press reports say that his offshore accounts may have been as high as $8 million.
+Press reports say that his offshore accounts may at one point been as high as $8 million.

 Like many others with offshore accounts, Dr. Fogel was born outside the United States.
 Originally a citizen of Israel, Fogel moved to the United States in 1984.
 In 1991, Dr. Fogel hired United Revenue Service (URS) to help him with his taxes.
 That is noteworthy because another URS customer with an account at the same Luxembourg bank was recently convicted of filing a false tax return.

 Fogel’s plea agreement said that URS charged as much as $100,000 per year to prepare his taxes, an obvious red flag.

 URS helped Dr. Fogel open a new account in the name of an offshore corporation.
 Creating nominee entities with no valid business purpose is considered an affirmative act of tax evasion if the account is used to hide money from the government.
 In this case, however, there was much more.

 The plea agreement says that URS assisted Fogel in a complex series of transaction designed to show a phony business deduction of $4 million.
 Reading between the lines, it appears that URS helped Fogel not only hide hs money but evade taxes on his income as well.